mkawalec/masters/README.md

 C part
 ===

-The C part uses cmake, so to configure and compile use
+The C part uses cmake, so to configure and compile use (from inside of C directory)

     mkdir build ; cd build ; cmake .. ; make -j3